mirrorkeydev/Appstract/README.md

 ![Icon Preview](https://github.com/mirrorkeydev/Appstract/blob/master/bothimage.png)

+# Contributing
+Contributions are very welcome!
+Please see the contribution guide (link TODO) for instructions on how to contribute.

+# Releases

 #### V1.0.0 April 2018
 First release, containing approximately 60 icons.
 Released as an exploratory high school senior project.
 Built on (the now discontinued) Polar Dashboard.